PAHUS/ot-harjoitustyo/README.md

 ## Releases
 ### Week 3
 I have completed the application logic with Game of Life implementation.
 The application can calculate the next generation of the automata with the data of the current generation.
-Application has several JUnit tests: like counting alive neighbours and making sure class constructors work properly.
-Application also supports maven testing with Jacoco.
+The application has several JUnit tests: like counting alive neighbours and making sure class constructors work properly.
+It also supports maven testing with Jacoco and launching the application from the command line.

 ## Command line commands
 ### Running the program